 While clear boundaries exist between coaching and therapy, due to the legal obligations and requirements for practicing therapy, there are many similarities.
 Both therapists and coaches work one-on-one with clients in an ongoing relationship.
 Certain psychological principles and theoretical frameworks are used in both therapy and coaching in order to facilitate positive life change.

-Under no circumstances should a life coach refer to themselves as a therapist, refer to what they do as therapy, or practice as a mental health counselor or therapist without the required Master’s level degree and license.
+Under no circumstances should a Therapeutic Art Coach refer to themselves as a therapist, refer to what they do as therapy, or practice as a mental health counselor or therapist without the required Master’s level degree and license.